kyranhsiao/simple-transformer/README.md

 Also, big shoutout to 🙌 [Transformers快速入门](https://transformers.run/) for the inspiration and practical insights that helped shape this implementation.

+We only provide two tiny datasets for training and evaluation under a translation task.

+**NOTE: YOU CAN RUN THIS RESPOSITORY SUCCESSFULLY, BUT THE GENERATION MAY NOT MAKE SENSE.**

 ### 📝 TODO
 🔲 Add annotations.